ptsteadman/experiencing-death/index.md

 His final thoughts were for his daughter, Diana.
 He prayed she had not known fear like this when she died.

+Physicist Leonardo Vetra smelled burning flesh, and he knew it was his own.
+He stared up in terror at the dark figure looming over him.
+"What do you want!"

+"_La chiave,_" the raspy voice replied.
+"The password."

+"But...
+I don't-"

+The intruder pressed down again, grinding the white hot object deeper into Vetra's chest.
+There was the hiss of broiling flesh.

+Vetra cried out in agony.
+"There is no password!"
+He felt himself drifting toward unconsciousness.

+The figure glared. "_Ne avevo paura._ I was afraid of that."

+Vetra fought to keep his senses, but the darkness was closing in.
+His only solace was in knowing his attacker would never obtain what he had come for.
+A moment later, however, the figure produced a blade and brought it to Vetra’s face.
+The blade hovered.
+Carefully.
+Surgically.

+"For the love of God!"
+Vetra screamed.
+But it was too late.